cloudera/cybersec/flink-cyber/cyber-jobs/src/main/resources/examples/README.md

 ## Full Pipeline
 The full pipeline operates on a complete cluster and performs the pipeline:
 1. Parses squid logs.
-2. Enriches with domain category and stellar extension language enrichments in addition to basic pipeline enrichments.
+2. Enriches with domain category and threatq threat intelligence stored in HBase and stellar extension language statements in addition to basic pipeline enrichments.
 3. Scores same as basic pipeline.
-4. Indexes events to a Hive table.
+4. Writes events to a Hive table.
 5. Applies first seen profile in addition to the basic pipeline profiles.
 6. Writes profile measurements to Phoenix.
 7. Writes first seen times to HBase.